 For example, in the core theme Garland, "style.css" is the main style sheet.
-It also includes "style-rtl.css" for right to left languages like Arabic or Hebrew.
+It also includes "style-rtl.css" for right to left languages like Arabic, Hebrew or Persian.
 The inclusion of the two styles always loads with the main style first and the RTL style second.
 This allows cascading of all the rulesets within the two files without having to worry about specificity in the selectors used in the RTL style.

 There is a coding standard to keep the rules organized.
 Rules that are dependent on the lateral positioning or dimensions should be commented with